lcilliers/hobbies-modelling4comfort/projects.md

 permalink: /projects/
 ---

 Welcome to my collection of modeling projects, including dioramas, scratch builds, kits and more.
 Each piece represents hours of careful craftsmanship, attention to detail, and creative problem-solving.
 I love to recycle and discover the use of new materials.
-From maritime vessels to gardens, english houses and tranquil forest scenes, these miniature worlds tell their own stories.
+From maritime vessels to gardens, english houses and tranquil nature scenes, these miniature worlds tell their own stories.

-## Projects
+## Projects (in build sequence)

 {: .projects-grid}